Wokability: When Special Education Is More Than Academics

 What is Workability?

 Workability is a transitional program operating in California’s public school system.
+This particular program is an example of a work-related education program offered in other states.
 It is meant to help students with special needs find employment during their secondary school years.

 According to the California Department of Education website, Workability (or its full name, Workability I) is described as a program in which “Students Learn to Earn.”